MichalPolach/C0D3_V1B3/README.md

 ### Code Organization

-- **views.py**: Contains view classes and the shared context mixin
+- **views.py**: Contains view functions (or classes and shared mixins)
 - **models.py**: Defines the database structure
 - **admin.py**: Customizes the admin interface
 - **urls.py**: URL routing configuration

 ### Design Decisions

-- Used Django's class-based views for maintainability and DRY code
+- Used Django's function-based views and optional class-based views for maintainability and DRY code
 - Implemented a custom mixin to share common context data across views
 - Used vanilla JavaScript instead of frameworks for better performance and fewer dependencies
 - Implemented responsive design with a mobile-first approach
 - Chose Markdown for content to keep the focus on writing and code presentation

-### Future Improvements

-- User authentication for comments (currently anonymous)
-- Social sharing functionality
-- Search functionality
-- Related posts feature
-- Tag system in addition to categories
-- RSS feed for subscriptions

 ## 📄 License